christopherjmedlin/picture-to-ascii/README.md

-# PictureToASCII
+# picture-to-ascii
 ### About
-A program that converts images to ASCII art.

-Made with the Java programming language and API.
+A simple, lightweight image to ascii art conversion utility made using Java.

 ### Authors
 Christopher Medlin and Ivan Kenevich